Chromatin immunoprecipitation: Typical ChIP

 There are mainly two types of ChIP, primarily differing in the starting chromatin preparation.
 The first uses reversibly cross-linked chromatin sheared by sonication called cross-linked ChIP (XChIP).
 Native ChIP (NChIP) uses native chromatin sheared by micrococcal nuclease digestion.

 Cross-linked ChIP (XChIP)

 Cross-linked ChIP is mainly suited for mapping the DNA target of transcription factors or other chromatin-associated proteins, and uses reversibly cross-linked chromatin as starting material.
 The agent for reversible cross-linking could be formaldehyde or UV light.
-Then the cross-linked chromatin is usually sheared by sonication, providing fragments of 300 - 1000 base pairs (bp) in length.
+Then the cross-linked chromatin is usually sheared by sonication, providing fragments of 300–1000 base pairs (bp) in length.
 Mild formaldehyde crosslinking followed by nuclease digestion has been used to shear the chromatin.
-Chromatin fragments of 400 - 500bp have proven to be suitable for ChIP assays as they cover two to three nucleosomes.
+Chromatin fragments of 400–500 bp have proven to be suitable for ChIP assays as they cover two to three nucleosomes.